Types of Laboratories and Their Functions

 • Secure storage for sensitive or proprietary materials

-Clinical and medical laboratories are the backbone of healthcare diagnostics.
-These labs process patient samples such as blood, urine, and tissue to identify diseases, monitor treatment, and ensure public health safety.
+Clinical and medical labs are the backbone of healthcare diagnostics, processing blood, urine, and tissue to identify disease, monitor treatment, and protect public health.
+Common sections include:

 • Hematology and chemistry labs for routine blood analysis